Rod Carew: California Angels

 On August 4, 1985, Carew joined an elite group of ballplayers when he got his 3,000th base hit against Minnesota Twins left-hander Frank Viola at the former Anaheim Stadium.
 The 1985 season was his last.
-After the season, Rod Carew was granted free agency, after the Angels declined to offer him a new contract, but he received no offers from other teams.
+After the season, Rod Carew was granted free agency, after the Angels declined to offer him a new contract.
+He received an offer from the Boston Red Sox to be their minor league hitting instructor.
+His only offer to continue his playing career in 1986 was from the San Francisco Giants.
+He declined the offer and opted to retire.
 Carew suspected that baseball owners were colluding to keep him (and other players) from signing.
 On January 10, 1995, nearly a decade after his forced retirement, arbitrator Thomas Roberts ruled that the owners had violated the rules of baseball's second collusion agreement.
 Carew was awarded damages equivalent to what he would have likely received in 1986: $782,035.71.
 Carew finished his career with 3,053 hits and a lifetime batting average of .328.

-Through 2017, Carew still holds many places on the Twins all-time franchise lists including: the highest career batting average (.334), the second highest on-base percentage (.393; tied with Buddy Myer), fourth highest in intentional walks (99), and fifth in hits (2,085) and stolen bases (271).
-He also holds many places in Angels franchise history including highest career on-base percentage (.393), the second highest batting average (.314), and sixth highest in both intentional walks (45) and sacrifice hits (60).
+Through 2017, Carew still holds many places in the Twins record books, including: highest career batting average (.334), second-highest on-base percentage (.393, tied with Buddy Myer), fourth-highest in intentional walks (99), fifth in hits (2,085), and fifth in stolen bases (271).
+He also holds many spots in the Angels record books, including: highest career on-base percentage (.393), second-highest batting average (.314), and sixth-highest in both intentional walks (45) and sacrifice hits (60).
 Carew's career total of 17 steals of home ties him for 17th on the all-time MLB list with former New York Giant MVP Larry Doyle and fellow Hall of Famer Eddie Collins.